otthe/broview/README.md

 # Broview - Browser-based media viewer

-**Broview** is simple browser-based media viewer that uses FFMmpeg to adjust volume for each individual video and audio files.
+**Broview** is simple browser-based media viewer that uses FFMmpeg to adjust volume for local video and audio files.
-You can easily modify the look and functionality of the viewer with the help of HTML, CSS, JS and ERB.
+You can easily write your own functionality and style for the viewer with some basic webdev knowledge.
-This application is perfect for those who:
+This application is for those who:
 - Are tired of inconsistent audio levels blasting their ears.
 - Want a customizable media player.
 - Need a quick and easy way to share media files via a reverse proxy or local network